Join other 4thWay HNW investors: harness your combined power for an even better deal.

 Junior loans are often called mezzanine finance or subordinated debt.

-Loanpad is the lowest-risk P2P lending company, and probably one of the safest investments in the UK, in any asset class.
+Loanpad is the lowest-risk P2P lending company in the UK, and probably one of the safest investments anywhere, in any asset class.

 IFISA available. | Minimum lending amount of £10, spread automatically across all loans.

-Why is Loanpad one of the best peer-to-peer lending providers?
+Why is Loanpad one of the best peer-to-peer lending providers in the UK?

 - In times like these, you can’t really do better than have your money automatically lent across all outstanding borrowers in a book of loans to spread your risks.